-Celsius Caffeine Analysis: How Much Caffeine is in Celsius?
+Celsius Caffeine Review: How Much Caffeine is in Celsius?

-Whether you enjoy Celsius as a morning pick-me-up, a mid-day refresher, or a pre-workout option, it’s important to know how much caffeine is in Celsius drinks.
+Whether you enjoy Celsius as a morning pick-me-up, a mid-day refresher, or a pre-workout option, it’s important to know how much caffeine is in Celsius drinks so you don’t overconsume caffeine or risk harming your health.

 - 12oz Celsius cans contain 200mg of caffeine